AterDev/ater.web/README.md

 # ater.web
-The web framework with IdentityServer base on ASP.NET Core.
+The web framework with best practices base on ASP.NET Core.